If you have unprotected sex, you run the risk of getting pregnant when you did not intend to.

 - The emergency contraceptive pill that you can take up to 3 days after unprotected sex.
 There are various brands.

-- The EllaOne emergency contraceptive pill You can take this pill up to 5 days after you had sex.
+- The EllaOne emergency contraceptive pill You can take this pill up to 5 days after sex.

 The emergency contraceptive pill is not an abortion.
 The emergency contraceptive pill interrupts or delays ovulation.
 An abortion terminates an actual pregnancy.